This easy-to-follow meal plan is full of inspiration and delicious dishes to help keep you on track while on the 5:2 diet.

 It’s simple.
 For two days each week, you eat no more than 500 calories.
 The other five days, you eat normally.
 That’s it!
 You should lose around 1.5lb a week – more if you have a lot of weight to lose.

 The two days fasting also helps you to eat normally on other days.
-Simply carry on with the plan until you’ve achieved the weight you’re happy with.
+Simply carry on with the plan, using 5:2 diet meal plans, until you’ve achieved the weight you’re happy with.
 At this point, you can maintain your weight by having a 500-calorie day once a week.
 Read on for details of what to eat (and when).

 On the days you eat normally, you should be aiming for around 2,000 calories a day, but don’t worry if you have a blow out, such as going out for a meal and/or drinks, a couple of times a week.
 Your 500-calorie days will help to stabilise your insulin levels and hunger.
 You should find your appetite is smaller on normal days, so you won’t have to work so hard to stay around the 2,000 calorie mark.